 This parameter allows one to specify commands which can intervene in the production selection process.
-This parameter can be set with a function, function name, or a string naming a command which must accept one parameter, and any number of such items may be set (the reported value of this parameter is a list of all items which have been set).
+This parameter can be set with a command identifier and that command must accept one parameter.
+Any number of commands may be added (the reported value of this parameter is a list of all items which have been added).
 Note, when setting the parameter remotely an embedded string will be required to name a command.
 During conflict-resolution, after all productions have been matched and have had their utilities calculated, a list of the names of the productions which matched in order of utility (highest first - thus the first production on the list is the one which will be selected unless something intervenes) will be passed to each of the items on the conflict-set-hook list.
 The return values from the items on the conflict-set-hook list are used as follows:

-- If it is the name of a production (either a string or symbol) in the conflict set then that production will be the one selected regardless of the normal conflict resolution mechanism. - If it is an embedded string, no production will be selected and a warning will be output to the trace indicating that conflict resolution was canceled and the embedded string returned will be provided as a reason in that warning.
-The next conflict resolution event will be scheduled to occur after the default action time (see the :dat parameter).
-Note, that because the names may be provided by - If it is nil then the normal conflict resolution mechanism is used. - If it is anything else, a warning will be output and the normal mechanism will be used.
+- If it is the name of a production in the conflict set then that production will be the one selected regardless of the normal conflict resolution mechanism. - If it is an embedded string, no production will be selected and a warning will be output to the trace indicating that conflict resolution was canceled and the embedded string returned will be provided as a reason in that warning.
+The next conflict resolution event will be scheduled to occur after the default action time (see the :dat parameter). - If it is nil then the normal conflict resolution mechanism is used. - If it is anything else, a warning will be output and the normal mechanism will be used.

-If multiple hook functions are set and more than one returns a non-nil value a warning will be displayed and the result of one of those non-nil values will be used.
+If multiple hook commands are set and more than one returns a non-nil value a warning will be displayed and the result of one of those non-nil values will be used.
 Which one gets used is picked by an unspecified mechanism.
 No assumptions should be made as to which will be applied and it may vary from run to run.
-In general one should not have more than one conflict-set-hook function returning non-nil.
+In general one should not have more than one conflict-set-hook command returning non-nil.